xR3b0rn/dbcppp/README.md

 # Similar projects
   * [Vector_DBC](https://bitbucket.org/tobylorenz/vector_dbc/src/master/) Does basically the same, the biggest difference is that it uses `bison` instead of `boost::spirit` for grammar parsing
   * [CAN BUS tools in Python 3 (cantools)](https://github.com/eerimoq/cantools)

-# Licence
-In order to make the distribution and integration of this project as easy as possible, this software shall stay accessable under the MIT licence conditions.
-However, currently some parts of the KCD parsing logic is linked directly into the `libdbcppp` library what is in direct conflict with the LGPL licence of the KCD XSD specification.
-Please consider this when using the `libdbcppp` library.
-For more related information see [#78](https://github.com/xR3b0rn/dbcppp/issues/78).